ozgurozbekuk/ET6-foundations-group-16/README.md

 challenges, crafting solutions and learning the art of coding. 🌐

-This repository is dedicated to showcasing our team's approach to tackling a variety of challenges, primarily focusing on Python implementations 🐍,but also exploring unittesting and version control systems (Git & GitHub).
+This repository is dedicated to showcasing our team's approach to tackling a variety of challenges, primarily focusing on Python implementations 🐍, but also exploring unittesting and version control systems (Git & GitHub).
 Our work includes **comprehensive testing** 🔍, ensuring quality and reliability,
 as well as **detailed documentation** 📝, so that every piece of our work is transparent, understandable, and replicable.